 Landlords in Florida have a number of responsibilities designed to ensure fair and lawful rental practices.

-They must provide tenants with a safe, habitable home and follow proper legal procedures when removing a tenant from the property, including having a justifiable reason for eviction.
+They must provide tenants with a safe, habitable home and follow proper legal procedures when removing a tenant from the rental, including having a justifiable reason for eviction.

-Landlords are required to handle security deposits in accordance with state regulations and treat tenants fairly.
+Landlords are required to handle deposits in accordance with state regulations and treat tenants fairly.

-Landlords must also give at least 24 hours’ notice before entering the rental unit and may not charge a late fee exceeding $20 or 20% of the monthly rent, whichever is greater.
+Landlords must also give at least 24 hours’ notice before entering the rented unit and may not charge a late fee exceeding $20 or 20% of the monthly rent, whichever is greater.

 Overview of the Florida Landlord-Tenant Law